jlparkI/AntPack/docs/installation.rst

-AntPack is distributed precompiled as a wheel for most platforms.
+AntPack is distributed precompiled as a wheel for Linux and Windows.
 In these cases pip will install it without any need to compile any code.
 In the unlikely event that you encounter any issues please contact us using the Issues page on Github (see About / Contact section on the main page of the `github repo <https://github.com/jlparkI/AntPack>`_).